 For a long time now, long before Instagram, I’ve viewed food as art.
 I love looking at a beautiful, put-together plate with color, symmetry, balance and sometimes even height.
 Eating is something you do with all five of your senses and most people eat with their eye before any of the other senses are involved.

-As I created a dish for the second round of the Woodbridge by Robert Mondavi Summer Side Showdown, I knew I needed something that would be beautiful and could be served outside.
+As I created a dish for the second round of the Woodbridge by Robert Mondavi Summer Side Showdown in the summer of 2018, I knew I needed something that would be beautiful and could be served outside.
 The theme of the second round is “Perfect for a Picnic” and to me, that means you need to be able to bring it with you and actually eat it outside.
 However, that doesn’t negate that idea in my mind that it should also look beautiful.

 In finding something that would hold up well to transport to a picnic or a summer barbecue and to summer heat, I immediately thought about pasta.